aspose-total/Aspose.Total-Products/total/en/net/conversion/xps-to-jpeg2000/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert XPS file to JPEG2000 via C#" h2="Export XPS to JPEG2000 within .NET applications without using Adobe<sup>&reg;</sup> Acrobat Reader or any other third party applications" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to easily create, manipulate, convert, and export documents in various file formats.
+It includes Aspose.PDF for .NET, Aspose.Imaging for .NET, and other components that can be used to create, edit, and export documents in a variety of formats.

-Using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can easily export XPS to JPEG2000 image within any .NET applications in two simple steps.
-First of all, by using [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can export XPS to JPEG.
-After that, by using [Aspose.Imaging for .NET](https://products.aspose.com/imaging/net/) Image Processing API, you can convert JPEG to JPEG2000.
+Using Aspose.Total for .NET, developers can easily export XPS to JPEG2000 image within any .NET applications in two simple steps.
+First, Aspose.PDF for .NET can be used to export XPS to JPEG.
+This component provides a wide range of features for creating, editing, and manipulating PDF documents.
+It can be used to convert XPS to JPEG with just a few lines of code.

+Once the XPS document has been converted to JPEG, Aspose.Imaging for .NET can be used to convert JPEG to JPEG2000.
+This component provides a comprehensive set of features for image processing and manipulation.
+It can be used to convert JPEG to JPEG2000 with just a few lines of code.
+It also supports a wide range of image formats, including JPEG, JPEG2000, TIFF, GIF, BMP, and PNG.

+In conclusion, Aspose.Total for .NET is a powerful suite of components that enables developers to easily export XPS to JPEG2000 image within any .NET applications.
+It includes Aspose.PDF for .NET and Aspose.Imaging for .NET, which can be used to convert XPS to JPEG and JPEG to JPEG2000, respectively.
+With just a few lines of code, developers can quickly and easily export XPS to JPEG2000 image.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}